Medical Services | Health Information | Appointments | Education and Research | Jobs | About

 • Alcohol

-If you take warfarin, eat a sensible diet.
-Talk to your doctor before making any major changes in your diet.
-If you are unable to eat for several days or have persistent stomach upset, diarrhea or fever, consult your doctor.
-He or she may need to adjust your warfarin dose.
+Talk to your health care provider before making major changes in your diet and before starting medications, vitamins or herbal supplements.
+If you can't eat for several days or have ongoing stomach upset, diarrhea or fever, call your provider.